WKYC: Tegna era

 Last version of WKYC logo used from 2006 to 2019; the logo had been used in various forms since 1993.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and home video media.
 WKYC was retained by the latter company, named Tegna.

 On September 23, 2019, WKYC debuted a new logo ("circle 3" as seen above), began referring to their production operations as "WKYC Studios"—an umbrella brand encompassing their on-air and digital platforms, and began incorporating more lifestyle and human interest reports in their newscasts (under the branding of "3 News"); the station also now uses the "3" brand for general entertainment programming.

-In January 2020, WKYC began a 5 p.m. newscast, bringing in former ESPN personality and Sandusky, Ohio native Jay Crawford as a co-anchor.
+In January 2020, WKYC began a 5 p.m. newscast, bringing in former ESPN personality and Sandusky, Ohio, native Jay Crawford as a co-anchor.
 In September 2022, channel 3 moved Crawford to its newly established 4 p.m. newscast, and signed former CNN anchor and Bellevue, Ohio, native Christi Paul as a co-anchor at 5 p.m.

-On August 19, 2025, Nexstar Media Group announced their purchase of Tegna Inc. for $6.2 billion.
-In Cleveland, Nexstar owns WJW and WBNX-TV.
+Sale to Nexstar

+On August 19, 2025, Nexstar Media Group announced its purchase of Tegna Inc. for $6.2 billion.
+In Cleveland, Nexstar already owned WJW and WBNX-TV.
+The deal was completed on March 19, 2026, following approval by the FCC's Media Bureau for Nexstar to own more than two full-power station licenses in markets such as Cleveland.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WKYC from being integrated into WJW and WBNX.
+Ohio Attorney General Dave Yost reached a deal with Nexstar on April 30, 2026, under which, if the injunction were to be lifted, Nexstar would maintain the existing local program output and editorially independent news departments between WJW and WKYC through 2030.